OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:14

-Do everything without complaining or arguing,
+Do everything without complaining or grumbling,

 ## Philippians 2:15